cassianoperin/CHIP8_GO/README.md

 2. When Fullscreen on and off, need to change resolution to stabilize
 3. Center Window
 4. Improve debug mode
-5. CHIP8 Hybrid ETI-660 - Emulate the pitch (frequency) of beeps
-6. CHIP8 Hybrid ETI-660 - Collision detection problem
-7. Migrate Draw functions to use bitwise operations
+5. Migrate Draw functions to use bitwise operations
-8. Implement automatic detection draw mode (if Draw > 60 use @60hz, otherwise just draw on drawflag)
+6. Implement automatic detection draw mode (if Draw > 60 use @60hz, otherwise just draw on drawflag)
-9. Finish interpreter improvements in DXYN and DXY0
+7. Finish interpreter improvements in DXYN and DXY0
-10. Improve Fx0A (Keyboard)
+8. Improve Fx0A (Keyboard)
-11. Vertical Brix reset without ball
+9. Vertical Brix reset without ball
-12. SCHIP SOKOBAN PROBLEMS
-13. Emulate CHIP-8X
+10. Emulate CHIP-8X
-14. Emulate MEGA-CHIP
+11. Emulate MEGA-CHIP

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games